 About the statistics

-The purpose of the statistics is to provide information about harvested small game and roe deer.
+The purpose of the statistics is to provide information about harvested small game, wild boar and roe deer.

 The species included in the statistics on small game hunting.
-Includes36 species of birds, mammals and roe deer.
+Includes 35 species of smal game, Wild boar and roe deer.

 The hunting year

 One hunting year lasts as from 1 April as to 31 March the following year.

 Persons intending to hunt in Norway must pay a hunting license fee to the Wildlife found.
 The fee covers the full hunting year.
 Payment of the fee is a prerequisite for hunting, but does not confer the right to hunt in any specific area.

 The Register of Hunters registers those who are licensed to hunt game in Norway.
 The register also provides an overview of the payment of the hunting licence fee, an annual fee for those who wish to engage in hunting.
 For more information, see the homepage of The Norwegian Register of Hunters .